armory/docs/content/en/docs/release-notes/armoryspinnaker_v2-27-1-RC-preview.md

    - `expireAfterWrite`: the amount of time (in seconds) to wait before expiring the cache after a write operation
    - `expireAfterAccess`: the amount of time (in seconds) to wait before expiring the cache after a access operation
 * Improved error handling when a caching agent has insufficient permissions.
 A RuntimeException no longer occurs.

+###  Instance registration

+When you log in to the UI, you will be prompted to register your environment.
+When you register an environment, Armory provides you with a client ID and client secret that you add to your Operator manifest.

+Registration is required for certain features to work.

+Note that registration does not automatically turn on Armory Diagnostics.
+This means that registration does not send information about your apps and pipelines to Armory.
+If you are sending diagnostic information to Armory, registering your deployment ensures that Armory can know which logs are yours, improving Armory's ability to provide support.

+For more information, see [Environment Registration]({{< ref "ae-instance-reg" >}}).

 ### Plugin compatibility